 For Business and First Class passengers, as well as frequent flyers with elite airline status, lounge access is generally complimentary.
 But if you’re flying Economy and don’t have status, you can still pay for lounge access.

-One option is to purchase a lounge membership such as Priority Pass.
+One option is to purchase a lounge membership such as Priority Pass or a discounted Qantas Club membership.
 But some airlines also sell one-time lounge access to Economy passengers.
 Qantas has been doing this on an invitation-only basis for a while, with prices varying from $39 for domestic Qantas Club entry up to $99 for top-tier international Business lounges.
 Meanwhile, Virgin Australia offers lounge entry at the door for $65 per person.